influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/tools/influx_inspect.md

 ### `influx_inspect buildtsi`

-Converts TSM-based shards to shards supporting TSI (time series index) disk-based index files.
+Converts shards using in-memory indexes to shards supporting TSI (time series index) disk-based index files.
 The index is written to a temporary location until complete and then moved to a permanent location.
 If an error occurs, then this operation will fall back to the original in-memory index.